Robert C. Caldwell family papers

 Biography of Robert C. Caldwell

 Robert Chester Caldwell was born 21 June 1913 in Pittsburg, Kansas, to William and Elizabeth Caldwell.
 He attended the Pittsburg Public Schools and then attended Pittsburg State University, receiving his Bachelor of Science degree in Industrial Education in 1939 and his Master of Science degree in Education in 1949.
-After moving to Salina, Kansas, Caldwell worked as a Graphic Arts instructor at Salina High School Central.
+After moving to Salina, Kansas, Caldwell worked as a teacher and subsequently a principal at the segregated Dunbar Elementary School and then as a Graphic Arts instructor at Salina High School Central.

 In 1969, Caldwell was elected to the Salina City Council and, in 1970, he was the first African American and first school teacher elected Mayor of Salina.
 Caldwell served a second term as Mayor from 1971-1972, served on the City Commission for the next two years, and was elected Mayor for a third time in 1975.
 In 1976, Caldwell was elected Representative of the 68th District to the Kansas State Legislature.
 He later served as a member of the Kansas Board of Regents from 1991-1993.